AquaINFRA/pygeoapi/README.md

 ```
 cd /opt
 sudo mkdir pyg_aquainfra
-sudo chown ubuntu:ubuntu /opt/pyg_aquainfra
+sudo chown ubuntu:ubuntu /opt/pyg_aquainfra # TODO: eventually don't run as ubuntu:ubuntu
 cd pyg_aquainfra
 git clone https://github.com/geopython/pygeoapi.git

 ```

 * To add the AquaINFRA-related stuff from this repo, add this repo as a remote:

-** At the time of you cloning this, this branch may be outdated in comparison to pygeoapi's official master, as pygeoapi develops quite quickly!
+ * At the time of you cloning this, this branch may be outdated in comparison to pygeoapi's official master, as pygeoapi develops quite quickly!
-** In this case, you are welcome to merge their newest developments into aquainfra_ci (or even rebase aquainfra_ci onto their master, if you know what you're doing).
+ * In this case, you are welcome to merge their newest developments into aquainfra_ci (or even rebase aquainfra_ci onto their master, if you know what you're doing).
-** However, obviously, if they have change diverged too much, both merging or rebasing might break the functionality of the AquaINFRA stuff.
+ * However, obviously, if they have change diverged too much, both merging or rebasing might break the functionality of the AquaINFRA stuff.

 ```
 cd /opt/pyg_aquainfra/pygeoapi